WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 * January newsletter
 * Continuing platform development
 * Getting repo ready to onboard new collaborators

+KW: Please also arrange a chat with AM about a 5 or 10 year plan :scream_cat: and your graceful exit (on your own terms!!) from the Turing (or a dedication to stay!) :rocket: :star2:

 ### Date: 13 January 2020